swzwij/WaterLands/README.md

 ### Installation

 1. Open the download folder
+2. Open the version folder
-2. Press the "Waterlands.jar"
+3. Press the "Waterlands.jar"
-3. Then press download
+4. Then press download

 <!-- USAGE EXAMPLES -->